oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 - INTRO

-This guide will teach you how to secure a Spring document API with Okta and integrate Fine Grained Authorization (FGA) to the document operations.
+This guide will teach you how to secure a Spring document API with Okta and integrate Fine-Grained Authorization (FGA) to the document operations.

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 21](https://jdk.java.net/java-se-ri/21)